amanjhunjhunwala/amanjhunjhunwala.github.io/_pages/talks.md

 * Talk on "Use of Bi-directional LSTMs for Underdetermined Blind Source Speaker Seperation"
   *  BIT Mesra, 3rd May, 2017

-* Co-Managed University wide Hackathon and On-site Coding Contest, BIT Mesra, March 2017
+* Co-Managed University wide Hackathon and On-site Competitive Coding Contest
+  *  BIT Mesra, March 2017

 * Talk on "Data-Driven Entrepreneurship"
   *  BIT Mesra, April, 2017